SoftwareTree/JDXAndroidRelationshipsExample/app/libs/README.txt

 Add the libraries (JDXAndroid-nn.n.jar and sqldroid.jar) from the JDXA SDK to this app/libs directory and then build the project.

-You may download JDXA SDK from http://softwaretree.com.
+You may download the latest JDXA SDK from http://softwaretree.com.